Chibuike-Ile/E_Commerce_RFM---Bracket-Analysis-using-SQL/README.md

 ### Findings & Recommendations:

-The **RFM Group 5:** These are the top 5 starts customers.
+**The RFM Group 5:** These are the top 5 starts customers.
 They are small 6% (8799) of the total customers but delivers approximately £6.4m, 19% in sales.
 Their average sales per customer 51% (£724.94) is highest among all group.

 **Recommendation:** There is need to retain and encourage these customers.
 Retention campaigns, early access offers, loyalty rewards and promotions will be of help.

-**Group 3 & 4:** Group 4 makes the highest total sales which is approxmately £14.4M, while Group 3 makes approxmately £11M which is the second to the highest.
+**Group 3 & 4:** Group 4 makes the highest total sales which is approximately £14.4M, while Group 3 makes approximately £11M which is the second to the highest.
 Group 3 & 4 accounts for 44% of average sales per customer and 74% of the total sales.

-**Recommendation:** The company should run targeted campaigns (eg emails, discounts) in order to increase their frequency and possibly push them toward Group 5.
+**Recommendation:** The company should run targeted campaigns (e.g. emails, discounts) in order to increase their frequency and possibly push them toward Group 5.

-**Group 1** is at risk segment.
-They have very low average saled per customer (£7.13) and they account for only 0.3% of the total sales.
+**Group 1 is at risk segment.** They have very low average sales per customer (£7.13) and they account for only 0.3% of the total sales.

-**Recommendation:** The company should run win-back campaigns, surveys to know reasons for drop off.
+**Recommendation:** The Company should run win-back campaigns, surveys to know reasons for drop off.

 ![Customer Distribution by RFM grouping](https://github.com/user-attachments/assets/0898302a-3819-4885-9692-4cbdee05e6af)